cloudmesh-community/book/chapters/cloud/arch.md

 > computing conducted on the very edge of infrastructure.
 This means
 > that data that is not needed in the data center can be calculated
 > and analyzed on the edge devices instead.
 No interaction between
 > cloud services is needed.
-Only the absolute required data is send to
+Only the absolute required data is sent to
 > the cloud.

 ### Fog Computing

 FoG Computing refers to

-> computing conducted in-between the cloud and the edge devices.
+> computing conducted in-between the cloud and edge devices.
 This
 > could be for example part of a smart network, that hosts a small set
 > of analytics capabilities, so that the data does not have to travel
 > back to the data center, but the edge device is not powerful enough
 > to do the calculation.
 Thus a Fog computing infrastructure provides
-> tha ability to conduct the analysis closer to the edge saving
+> the ability to conduct the analysis closer to the edge saving
 > valuable resources while not needing to transmit all data to the
 > data center although it will be analyzed

-## As a Servise Architecture Model
+## As a Service Architecture Model

-The *as a Service* architecture was one of the earliest definitions of cloud architecture while focusing on the service aspect provided by the cloud. the layers such as IaaS, PaaS, and SaaS provide a layered architecture view while separating infrastructure, platform, and services.
+The *as a Service* architecture was one of the earliest definitions of cloud architecture while focusing on the service aspect provided by the cloud.
+The layers, such as IaaS, PaaS, and SaaS, provide a layered architecture view while separating infrastructure, platform, and services.
 This allows a separation of concerns typically between infrastructure providers, platform developers, and software architects